technomancy/nrepl-discover/README.md

 same functionality could be ported to other editors like Vim and CounterClockwise.

-Lots to do:
+# Lots to do

 * How would completion work with this?

-* Figure out what response types to support beyond strings
- * file edits? (or just make the edit server-side and tell client to refresh)
- * what does the inspector need? (html? how do we represent hyperlink targets?)
+* What does the inspector need? (html? how do we represent hyperlink targets?)

-* Determine whose responsibility it is to load namespaces containing nrepl ops so they can be discovered.

 * Implement for other editors

 * Unload-ns op

+* Replace as many nrepl.el commands as possible
+ * `jump-to-definition`
+ * `macroexpand-1` / `macroexpand-all`
+ * `doc`
+ * `javadoc`

+## License

+Copyright © 2013 Phil Hagelberg and contributors

+Emacs Lisp code distributed under the GNU General Public License, either version 3 or (at your option) any later version.

+Everything else distributed under the Eclipse Public License, the same as Clojure.